dimastatz/cloud-profiler/docs/expert-system-for-profiler.md

 logger.info("Exiting method execution: " + joinPoint.getSignature().getName() + " in class:"+joinPoint.getSignature().getDeclaringTypeName());
 ```
 - Problem 4: logging large messages.
 Consider an example when developer logs responses with payloads that come from external services.
 Another well known example when logging error with long stack traces.
 - Problem 5: slow write operations.
 By default, logging is blocking.
 When the runtime executes the log statement, the log gets written on the disk.
-The speed of writing onto the disk depends a lot on the underlying hardware which may be slow..
+The speed of writing onto the disk depends a lot on the underlying hardware which may be slow.

 ### Objectives